bigmetalhead12/MMJackieModRedux/docs/VERLETINTEGRATION.md

 Meanwhile, the rest of the points and the rest of the bones in the ponytail would be affected by motion such as gravity and players' velocity.

 ## Using the Custom Actor
 Using Proxy's Custom Actor API, I set up the Ponytail actor that would fit with Majora's Mask's actor system.

+### Registering the Ponytail as an Actor
 There are four lifecycle functions to keep track of when using this API's custom actor system, which has been implemented in [`z_ponytail.c`](https://github.com/bigmetalhead12/MMJackieModRedux/blob/main/src/z_ponytail.c#L49-L56).

 | Function | When it Runs | Purpose |
 | :--- | :--- | :--- |